 Disclosing offshore assets and foreign income

 If you have any overseas income or capital gains that were overlooked on your UK tax returns, you should proactively seek to disclose these to HMRC.
 Read our latest article on how to use the Worldwide Disclosure Facility to do this.
 If you wait until HMRC begins an investigation, the eventual settlement cost will be higher.

 Common Reporting Standard

 The OECD, working with the G20, developed a Common Reporting Standard (CRS) for the automatic global exchange of financial information.
-Over 100 countries (including former tax havens) will exchange information annually from September 2018.
+Since September 2018 over 100 countries (including former ‘tax havens’) exchange information annually.